cooldo/experience/research/bash-handbook.md

 Nevertheless, you should not expect to get the PGID by log filter, it is not safe for different Unix system with different log format.

-The above soution also has its drawback.
+The above solution also has its drawback.
 When you put 2 background pipes in one script, they belong to the a same PGID, when you kill the PGID,  all the 2 pipes are killed.

 ```bash
 #!/usr/bin/env bash